Ezaan-Hassan/Cybersecurity_Notes/Google_Cybersecurity/Module2_Notes.md

   - **Smishing**:
     - SMS phishing that uses text messages to deceive users into revealing personal information or clicking on malicious links.

-#### Malware
+2. #### Malware

-- **Definition**: Malware is software specifically designed to disrupt, damage, or gain unauthorized access to computer systems and networks.
+- Malware is software specifically designed to disrupt, damage, or gain unauthorized access to computer systems and networks.
 - **Types**:
   - **Viruses**:
     - Malicious code that attaches itself to legitimate files and requires user action (e.g., opening an infected file) to spread.